michellevit/Production-Planner/README.txt

     - Set start date + time (6:00AM)
     - Set frequency: repeat task every 2 minutes
     - For the duration of: 12 hours
-    - Set the script: click browse and select the batch file + click open
+    - Set the script: click browse and select the batch file (in the scripts folder) + click open
     - Review settings + click "Finish"
     - Customize for Weekdays only:
       - In the Task Scheduler Library, find the task you just created and right-click on it.